OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

 Free trial

 Grammarly may offer a free trial membership from time to time with regard to certain Software or Services (a “Trial”).
 By accessing or using the Site, Services or Software, you agree to the terms of any such Trial and further agree to any changes Grammarly may make to such Trial as described in “Changes to Services or Terms” below.
-If you accept such an offer, no charges will be applied to your account until the end of the Trial period.
-If you do not wish to be charged, you must cancel the Services before the end of the Trial period.
-If you do not cancel the Services within the Trial period, you hereby authorize Grammarly to charge your payment card for the price of the subscription you choose at the beginning of the Trial.
-The subscription will renew automatically at the most current price until cancelled.
-Grammarly will not refund any fees that have accrued to your account(s) after the Trial period.
 If you cancel the Services before the end of the trial period, all your rights to any remaining free trial period will be waived and you will not be eligible to participate in any further Trials, except as allowed by Grammarly in its sole discretion.

 Termination and Refund Policy